What is HIV/AIDS?

 For additional information about HIV/AIDS in both English and French, please visit the website of Canadian AIDS Treatment Information Exchange (CATIE) - Canada's source for HIV and hepatitis C information.

-Hepatitis C (hep C) is a chronic liver disease caused by the hepatitis C virus (HCV).
-Hepatitis means “inflammation of the liver”, thus HCV causes inflammation and scarring of the liver.
+Hepatitis C (Hep C) is a chronic liver disease caused by the Hepatitis C virus (HCV).
+HCV causes inflammation and scarring of the liver.

-Hepatitis C is only spread through blood.
-The blood of a person infected with the hepatitis C virus must enter your blood stream for you to become infected.
-Currently, there is no vaccine for hepatitis C.
+Hepatitis C is only passed through blood.
+The blood of a person living with the Hepatitis C virus must enter your blood stream for you to contract HCV.
+Currently, there is no vaccine for Hepatitis C.

 Hepatitis C is NOT spread through any other bodily fluids such as: